SlimBeji/Fullstack/README.md

 ##### 🌱 Seed Schema

 -   Used for generating dummy data when seeding a test database.
--   Can include reference fields to link documents across collections.
+-   Can include reference fields to link documents across collections since examples does not proper indexes yet.

 ##### ✍️ Creation Schema